3: The Self

 As we saw in our earlier discussion of cultural differences in self-esteem, in at least some cultures, individuals appear motivated to report high self-esteem.
 As we shall now see, they also often actively seek out higher self-worth.
 The extent to which this is a universal cultural pursuit continues to be debated, with some researchers arguing that it is found everywhere (Brown, 2010), while others question whether the need for positive self-regard is equally valued in all cultures (Heine, Lehman, Markus, & Kitayama, 1999).

 Another way we can boost our self-esteem is through building connections with others.
 Forming and maintaining satisfying relationships helps us to feel good about ourselves.
-A common way of doing this for many people around the world is through social networking sites.
-There are a growing number of studies exploring how we do this online and the effects that it has on our self-worth.
+A common way for many people around the world to do this is through social networking sites.
+There is a growing number of studies exploring how we do this online and the effects that it has on our self-worth.
 One common way on Facebook is to share status updates, which we hope that our friends will then “like” or comment on.
 When our friends do not respond to our updates, however, this can negatively impact how we feel about ourselves.
-One study found that when regular Facebook users were assigned to an experimental condition where they were banned from sharing information on Facebook for 48 hours, they reported significantly lower levels of belonging and meaningful existence.
+One study found that when regular Facebook users were assigned to an experimental condition in which they were banned from sharing on Facebook for 48 hours, they reported significantly lower levels of belonging and meaningful existence.
 In a second experiment, participants were allowed to post material to Facebook, but half of the participants’ profiles were set up by the researchers not to receive any responses, whether “likes” or comments, to their status updates.
-In line with predictions, that group reported lower self-esteem, level of belonging, level of control, and meaningful existence than the control group who did receive feedback (Tobin, Vanman, Verreynne, & Saeri, 2014).
+In line with predictions, that group reported lower self-esteem, levels of belonging, control, and meaningful existence than the control group, which did receive feedback (Tobin, Vanman, Verreynne, & Saeri, 2014).
 Whether online or offline, then, feeling ignored by our friends can dent our self-worth.
 We will explore other social influences on our self-esteem later in this chapter.

 Research Focus